 - Children displaying such behaviours may have other underlying difficulties eg social issues or learning difficulties, especially relating to language which may require additional support.
 The class teacher and SENCO/Headteacher will share these concerns to plan the best way forward. - 2.
-If a child needs isolating, please send him/her to another class to be supervised (or to another planned zone) with work or a suitable activity. - 3.
+If a child needs isolating, please send him a planned zone with work or a suitable activity. - 3.
 Set the child short term goals that can be achieved.
 Try to build the child's self-esteem eg through rewards charts/ positive praise book - 4.
 The child should feel liked but that their behaviour is not tolerated - 5.
 Recurrent meeting with the Head teacher or regular behaviour consequences should be logged. - 6.
 Staff should avoid shouting and arguing with children.
 They should follow strategies as suggested or seek assistance.